ruvnet/paris/README.md

 In this example, we have a JSON object representing a legal contract with an ID, the contract text, information about the parties involved, and the specific terms of the agreement.
 It uses feedback data for three samples, each with a term field and a feedback_label indicating whether the predicted output for that term was correct or incorrect.
 The second sample also includes additional feedback comments explaining why the predicted output was incorrect.

 ### Legal Feedback
+this is an example of how a ai system can learn and improve its ability to understand legal contracts.
+The program receives feedback on its understanding of specific terms in the contract, which is stored in a file called "legal_contract_feedback.json".
+The feedback includes a unique ID for each term, whether the program's understanding of the term is correct or incorrect, and any comments or suggestions for improvement.
+This feedback is used to update the program's understanding of legal contracts, making it more accurate over time.

 /feedback/legal_contract_feedback.json:

 ```